By Erin Huffstetler | 04/01/2019 | 10 Comments

 Here’s my second-farm table.
 It came with the four chairs that I showed you earlier.
 Fittingly we found it at a porch sale, and paid just $75.
 Quite the deal, since it still had its original chairs with it.

 The benches in front of the table are curb finds that I repainted.
+They’re actually end tables from a set of that red patio furniture that everyone had in the 80s.
+Sometimes it’s amazing what a little paint will do.
 I have two more that I’ll be adding as soon as I get a chance to paint them.

 This porch swing came with the house.
-I painted it when we bought the house almost 13 years ago, and made it cozy with more vintage mattress ticking pillows.
+I painted it when we bought the house 15 years ago, and made it cozy with more vintage mattress ticking pillows.